aditya-arolkar-swe/instagram-unfollow/README.md

 # Instagram Unfollow Script

 Automatically unfollows users on Instagram who don't follow you back.

+## Philosophy

+You are no one's fanboy, and you shouldn't waste time on social media showing interest in the lives of those who don't reciprocate.
+However, if you have already made this mistake, unfollowing others can be a time consuming process.
+Let this script automate everything for you.

 ## Usage